openshift/service-idler/README.md

 field will be set to true from the time that the idling controller *starts* scaling down its scalables, to the time when all trigger services have *at least* one endpoint ready.
-To trigger unidling, a proxy simply has to patch the idler to set `.spec.wantIdled` to true.
+To trigger unidling, a proxy simply has to patch the idler to set `.spec.wantIdle` to true.

 For an example, see [the OpenShift Origin unidling proxy](https://github.com/openshift/origin/blob/master/pkg/proxy).